StoneT2000/trajectorytranslation/README.md

 ### Creating Your Own Environments

-To create your own environment and leverage the abstract trajectory following paradigm, see [this page].
-Tldr; you can subclass of the TrajectoryEnv class which lets you load abstract trajectories, stack observations, skip sampling, and more.
+This part is still WIP.
+However in general, you can subclass of the TrajectoryEnv class which lets you load abstract trajectories, stack observations, skip sampling, and more.
+See existing environments, (BoxPusher is a simple generally cleaner example) of how to do this.

 ## Citation